navoneel07/student-management-shell/README.md

 **Abstract**

 HKU has a large body of students, both current and previous.
-It is quite imperative to have a system to effectively and efficiently manage all students so as have relevant and accurate student data at hand.
+It is quite imperative to have a system to effectively and efficiently manage all undergraduate students so as have relevant and accurate student data at hand.
 This project aims to create such an information and management system using C++11.
 A basic student member would have data associated such as:

 - UID [Primary key]
 - Name
 - Year
 - Faculty
 - Curriculum
 - Status [Fulltime/ Exchange] --> if exchange, then Home Institution
+- Residence status: University housing / Non-University housing

+The queries will be divided into two in accordance to alumni body or current student body.

 Upon running a query on a particular student, Further data is shown divided into:
 - Academic